-NCAA Tournament 2017: Michigan Wolverines destined for A Sweet 16 Run?
+NCAA Tournament 2017: Michigan Wolverines Destined For A Sweet 16 Run?

 — Michigan Basketball (@umichbball) March 8, 2017

-While many outlets reported that no injuries were suffered when the Michigan team plane skid off the runway, that wasn’t totally true.
-Land Of Ten reported that Walton injured his knee and needed stitches due to the plane incident, yet he went on to carry the Wolverines to the championship and a guaranteed NCAA Tournament berth.
+While many outlets reported that no injuries were suffered when the Michigan team plane skidded off the runway, that wasn’t totally true.
+Land of Ten reported that Walton injured his knee and needed stitches due to the plane incident, yet he went on to carry the Wolverines to the championship and a guaranteed NCAA Tournament berth.

-Injured or not, Walton was the star player on the court in every game, including the Big Ten title game vs. Wisconsin when he scored 22 points, dished out 7 assists and grabbed 6 rebounds.
+Injured or not, Walton was the star player on the court in every game, including the Big Ten title game vs. Wisconsin when he scored 22 points, dished out seven assists and grabbed six rebounds.

 Now the question is can Walton and the Wolverines carry this hot play into the NCAA Tournament?